Principles and Practices for Nonprofit Excellence

 The original publication, developed ten years ago, offered Montana’s 501(c)(3) nonprofit organizations a pragmatic and aspirational tool for organizational development.
 The 2017 revised Principles and Practices reflects the most current legal requirements applicable to Montana’s 501(c)(3) nonprofits along with industry practices and standards generally expected in the nonprofit sector.

-You can navigate to the PPNE Areas on the tab on the left hand side of this screen.
+Navigate to the PPNE content areas at the top of the page.
 Or, purchase hard copies of both our PPNE Assessment and PPNE Guidelines below: